How to Grow Peppermint from Seed – Different Methods

 - Mulch pots and in-ground plants with a 2-inch layer of straw to retain moisture and keep weeds in check.

 - Mentha plants tolerate a light frost, but the top growth will eventually die back in winter.
 In autumn, cut back stems to the ground and cover with a 2-inch layer of mulch if your winters are harsh.

-Growing It in the Containers
+Grow Peppermint Seed in the Containers

 - Place it in a container if you want it in the garden without the rapid spread.
 Use a saucer at the base to prevent the roots from growing into the soil below.

 - Grow mint in containers of rich, well-draining soil amended with 1/3 organic matter. (aged compost) You can add 1/3 landscape sand to improve drainage if needed.